MayankNCodes/InstagramChecker/README.md

 # Instagram Account Existence Checker

 An OSINT Tool completely coded from scratch with minimum dependancies to check whether a given Username is vacant or has an account created for it on Instagram.
-It is based on the similar Algorithm I created for SocialOSINT.
+It is based on the similar Algorithm I created for IntelliOSINT.

 ## Features